xxshady/altv-esbuild/README.md

 # altv-esbuild

+Special thanks ❤️ to [innxz](https://github.com/innxz) for financially supporting me and this library.

 A plugin that greatly simplifies server/client JS and TS development (as well as production) on the [alt:V](https://altv.mp) platform.

-(extended and improved version of the previous [esbuild dev plugin](https://github.com/xxshady/esbuild-plugin-altv-dev-server))
+(extended and improved version of the previous [esbuild dev plugin](https://github.com/xxshady/esbuild-plugin-altv-dev-server)).

 ## Features